arenasys/stable-diffusion-webui-model-toolkit/README.md

 ```

 ## Notes
+Some things that may be useful to know when manipulating models.
+### Useless Data
 With so many models being distributed in FP32 and with junk EMA data, I think a comparison is needed.

 Comparison between the 2.1gb model and the orginal 8.5gb model.